Nextdoor/kingpin/docs/basicuse.rst

 -  ``condition`` - A bool or string that indicates whether or not to execute this actor.
 -  ``desc`` - A text-string describing the name of the stage or action.
    Meant to ensure that the logs are very human readable.
+Optional, a default description is chosen if you do not supply one.
 -  ``warn_on_failure`` - True/False whether or not to ignore an Actors
    failure and return True anyways.
 Defaults to ``False``, but if ``True`` a ``warning`` message is logged.